-Pilgrim's bid for Hillshire puts Pinnacle deal in peril
+Pilgrim's bid for Hillshire puts pinnacle deal in peril

-Shares in Hillshire soared almost 23 percent on word of the bid, which landed two weeks after the maker of Hillshire lunch meats and Jimmy Dean Sausages offered to buy Pinnacle Foods Inc (PF.N), known for its Birds Eye frozen vegetables, in a $4.3 billion deal.
+Shares in Hillshire soared 22 percent on word of the bid, which landed two weeks after the maker of Hillshire lunch meats and Jimmy Dean Sausages offered to buy Pinnacle Foods Inc PF.N, known for its Birds Eye frozen vegetables and Wish-Bone salad dressings, in a $4.3 billion deal.

-Growing global appetite for meat also has fueled other big protein deals, including last year's roughly $5 billion acquisition of pork giant Smithfield Foods by China's WH Group Ltd, previously known as Shuanghui International Holdings.
+Growing global demand for meat has fueled large protein mergers, including last year's roughly $5 billion acquisition of pork giant Smithfield Foods by China's WH Group Ltd, previously known as Shuanghui International Holdings.

 Investors were cool on a Hillshire-Pinnacle marriage and sent shares down roughly 6 percent in intraday trading when the proposal came on May 12.